maurogull/micromvc/README.md

 ## Execution

 URL determines the Controller to be executed, ie, you could do http://localhost/myproject/controllers/hello.php with your browser, being DOCROOT/myproject the root.

 Controller calls Models and Views in order to build the page and serve it.

+Execution starts at the controller.

 ## Extensions

 * There is no routing.
 A primitive one could be implemented with Apache's RewriteEngine.
-* There are no database abstraction, we do straight SQL, so SQL injection is a main concern here.
+* There is no database abstraction, we do straight SQL, so SQL injection is a main concern here.
 * Each View is a complete web page.
-You can envision a Composite pattern to extend this.
+You can envision a Composite pattern to extend this and create "components" like headers, footers, menus, etc.
 * There is no templating system, just plain HTML and CSS.